BandarHL/BHExtension/README.md

 # BHView:
 - Edit corner radius of any UIVIew in StoryBoard
 - set Gradient Color of any UIView in StoryBoard
+- Set shadow and edit it in StoryBoard

 # BHButtonView:
 - Edit corner radius of any UIButton in StoryBoard
+- Set shadow and edit it in StoryBoard

 # BHImageView:
 - Edit corner radius of any UIImageView in StoryBoard

+# BHNavigationBar:
+- Set shadow and edit it in StoryBoard

 # Sreenshot: